 Rhodiola rosea (golden root):

-This adaptogen is made from an alpine grassy plant and helps with muscle fatigue, mental fatigue, sexual dysfunction, and attention deficit.
+This adaptogen is made from an alpine grassy plant and helps with muscle fatigue, mental fatigue, and attention deficit.
 It supports your body's ability to recover from mental and physical stress, thus leading to higher levels of energy naturally.

 We've all heard of ginseng when it comes to health food products.
 This particular form of ginseng helps with repeated stress such as exercises or unusual levels of physical exertion.